Vietnam.vn - Nền tảng quảng bá Việt Nam

 During Alcaraz's slump, Sinner has emerged victorious, including this year's Australian Open, to equal his tally of 12 ATP titles.
 Sinner is also likely to take Alcaraz's world number two ranking next week.

 Alcaraz needs to defend 1,000 points at Indian Wells this year.
 He enters the tournament as the defending champion and second seed, facing Italian Matteo Arnaldi in the second round.
-According to the draw, Alcaraz could face Sinner in the semi-finals.
+According to the bracket, Alcaraz could face Sinner in the semi-finals.

 Vy Anh